FacultadDeIngenieria/prog2/classes/classes/presentation.md

 ---

-## Overloading in Java
+## Overloading
 Two or more methods have the same name but different numbers of parameters or different types of parameters, or both.

-You can reuse the name of a method, so that it is easier to understand.
+You can reuse the name of a method, so that it is more intuitive and easier to understand.

-For example, it would be nice if adding an integer to a complex number was just as readable as adding a complex number to another complex number.

 ```java
 public Complex add(Complex complex)
 public Complex add(Integer integer)